 Emergency department challenges

-What are some of these challenges faced by emergency departments?
+What are some of the challenges faced by emergency departments?
 And how can analytics help address them?
 Let’s examine the biggest issues EDs face:

 Gaining insight into the health of the ED with Dimensional Insight